What exactly is CBD and why are so many people talking about it?

-There are many workplaces which conduct blood tests of employees, and you could land in some serious trouble if your test returns positive for THC.
+There are many workplaces that conduct blood tests of employees, and you could land in some serious trouble if your test returns positive for THC.
 And that is where CBD Isolate oils come in.
 They are guaranteed to return a negative result for a THC test.
 However, these oils are usually more expensive than ones with trace amounts of THC.

 1. SOL CBD Tincture

 SOL CBD only offers their CBD oil in two concentrations.
 The 300 mg product is sold in 30 ml bottles, while the 3600 mg concentration is available in 120 ml bottles.

 Compared to the other two companies featured in this section, SOL CBD offers a rather low price ratio for the lower concentration product.
 The 300 mg bottle only offers 4.6 mg per dollar.
 However, the 3600 mg bottle has a significantly better price ratio of 11 mg per dollar.

 SOL CBD offers the 300 mg oil in two flavors – Natural and Cinnamint.
 However, you will only get the 3600 mg bottle in the Natural flavor.

 After my last experience with the brand, I was looking forward to pitting it against a different set of competitors.
 I went with the 3600 mg bottle once again and took a break from my existing CBD medications.

 Once my back pain and sleep disorder became unbearable, I took a standard dose of the CBD oil tincture.
 And just like before, the first dose made a significant difference to my pain.
 Moreover, my sleep was almost back to normal.
 After the second dose, I was back to my normal self.

 In my opinion, the 3600 mg CBD oil tincture is among the best in the industry.
 However, I wish it was priced a tad bit lower.
 Also, it would be nice if the company offered an intermediate concentration option.